saurav-sudhir/temp_practice/README.md

 - [Credits](README.md#Credits)

 ## Overview
-This tool is inspired from the Adaptive Data Framework used by our Data Engineers at Ingestion Squad in Informa.
-The framework has significantly reduced development time for ingestion activities.
-It has helped avoid any extra effort put into modifying tables, config files, metadata, tiresome email chains, testing of pipelines, and repetition of the entire same steps for prod.
+The DMM framework will significantly reduced development time for ingestion activities.
+It will help to avoid any extra effort put into modifying tables, config files, metadata, tiresome email chains, testing of pipelines, and repetition of the entire same steps for prod.
 Developers can now save hours of their time from an activity of less impact but more effort and put into designing and building meaningful pipelines, extracting data from new sources and growing the dataset for analysts to generate new insights.
-Developers are now worry free of any corrections to be made due to source related issues increasing overall productivity.
+Developers can now be worry free of any corrections to be made due to source related issues increasing overall productivity.
 ### Pre-requisites
 The plug-in will require metadata about your target table.
-The metadata should consist of -
+You will need to pass the connection for this metadata table to the DMM plug-in as a parameter.
+The metadata should at least consist of -
   1. column name
   2. column data type
   3. index  (order/placement of columns in target table)
 ### How it works
 The metadata helps give a good understanding about the existing structure of target table.
 The code will then use this information to-
 - detect new datapoints/columns from source and alter the table accordingly
-- detect missing records and identify what type of null value to be filled based on column data type
+- detect missing records and identify what type of null value to be filled based on the column data type
 #### Design
 - Input :
   ```
   - Source data converted to <pandas.DataFrame>
-  - Pre-requisite metadata
+  - Pre-requisite metadata table connection
+  - Target table connection
+  - Name of the table
   ```

 - Output :
   ```
-  - Modified pandas dataframe to be saved at destination as table
+  - match_columns() returns Modified pandas dataframe to be saved at destination
   ```

 - Process :